 - A highly anticipated rite of passage in the Grade 5 year is each student's Emcee Day.
 Every Grade 5 student leads one of the Lower School's twice-weekly all-school assemblies.
 In a preview of the Grade 12 Senior Speech, Grade 5 students prepare with a teacher in the weeks leading up to the Emcee Day on their presentation, and to work through the inevitable apprehension of being on stage in front of hundreds of people.

 - Students in Grade 5 serve as Admission Tour Guides for prospective Lower School families who visit the Goodrich Campus.
 Tour Guides work with SPA's Admission staff on public speaking skills and answering the questions that prospective parents may have.

-- Grade 5 students also take on important leadership roles within the school: they run the recycling and lost-and-found programs; they visit classrooms to work with younger students; and they assist Lower School faculty and staff with a variety of tasks in "Grade 5 jobs" throughout the year.
+- Grade 5 students also take on important leadership roles within the school: they run the recycling and lost-and-found programs; they visit classrooms to work with younger students; they serve as student advisors on the Lower School's "Principal's Council", and they assist Lower School faculty and staff with a variety of tasks in "Grade 5 jobs" throughout the year.